RushabhParmar12/web3.js/docs/XDC3-utils.rst

 .. include:: include_announcement.rst

 ========
-web3.utils
+xdc3.utils
 ========

-This package provides utility functions for Ethereum dapps and other web3.js packages.
+This package provides utility functions for XinFin dapps and other xdc3.js packages.

 ------------------------------------------------------------------------------